-This document supersedes RNN Trial Submission Pack (Version 1.0) submitted to the CAA in Q3 2019^2 .
-Only minor changes have been made to Version 2.0 - these are listed at the front of this document.
+This document supersedes both RNN Trial Submission Pack (Version 1.0) submitted to the CAA in Q3 2019 and Version 2.0 submitted to the CAA in Q3 2022.
+Minor changes made to Version 2.1 are listed at the front of this document.
+Note the significant change to V2.1 is the removal of the northern runway from the trial, only the southern runway procedures will now be included.